mirmashhouri/QAWebApp/CONTRIBUTING.md

-# Contributing to REACT COOL STARTER
+# Contributing to The awesome Q/A tool

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.